THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 a.
 No ePHI is stored on the equipment (Certified by the Department Head)

-6. The UCHC Surplus Property Program Director, will offer the item(s) to the Health Center community via the Notice of Excess Property Bulletin located on Materials Management's Web Page, http://it.uchc.edu/opa/index.htm.
+6. The UCH University Director of Logistics Management, or his/her designee, will offer the item(s) to the Health Center community via the Notice of Excess Property Bulletin located on Logistics Management's Web Page, http://opa.UCH.edu/.

 7. Department Heads requesting excess property, will assume responsibility for moving, handling or any other charges incurred by Property Re-Utilization Services.